-This is data that have been deposited in a public repository under a CC BY, CC0 or equivalent license.
+These are data that have been deposited in a public repository under a CC BY, CC0 or equivalent license.
 Therefore, not only are the data freely available for anyone to access but, crucially, they are also available for anyone to reuse for any lawful purpose.

-Open data is encouraged or required by an increasing number of funders and publishers.
+Open data are encouraged or required by an increasing number of funders and publishers.
 (Sherpa-Juliet may help you find out whether your funder has an open data policy.)

-- Other researchers can build upon your research and validate your results.This in turn boosts the credibility and robustness of your research, furthering your career.
+Other researchers can build upon your research and validate your results.This in turn boosts the credibility and robustness of your research, furthering your career.
 According to one study, research papers with available data can generate up to 25% more citations.

-- It’s easier for others to reproduce your work because the underlying data is made available to them.
+It’s easier for others to reproduce your work because the underlying data is made available to them.
 This also enhances the visibility of your work and provides opportunities for collaboration.

-- It improves research integrity since there is greater transparency in the research process.
+It improves research integrity since there is greater transparency in the research process.

-- It accelerates the pace of discovery and streamlines the research workflow.
+It accelerates the pace of discovery and streamlines the research workflow.

 It helps secure research grants by complying with funder and institution data policies as they are increasingly supporting open research practices.

-- It helps increase public trust in science and supports the wider research agenda.
+It helps increase public trust in science and supports the wider research agenda.

-- It improves the public’s understanding of research together with the value it provides, and ultimately, open data enables better real-world impact from academic research.
+It improves the public’s understanding of research together with the value it provides, and ultimately, open data enables better real-world impact from academic research.

 Choose an open license, such as CC BY or CC0, which will be added to the record for your dataset (its metadata).
 You can also add a license statement prominently within your dataset.

-Choose open data with Taylor & Francis
+Choose open data with Taylor & Francis Group

 Taylor & Francis and Routledge journals

 Open data sharing policy: Authors must make their data freely available, under a license allowing reuse by any third party for any lawful purpose.
 Data shall be findable and fully accessible.